U.S. Senate in FAA bill adds flights at Washington National, bucking local opponents

 Jacob Fischler contributed to this report.

-The post U.S. Senate in FAA bill adds flights at Washington National, bucking local opponents appeared first on North Dakota Monitor.
+The post U.S. Senate in FAA bill adds flights at Washington National, bucking local opponents appeared first on Michigan Advance.